-Despite the pouring rain (A lot of rain doesn’t stop us!), we met up with friends to walk the Trillium Connector Trail, which loops around and veers off to the east, to connecting to Siler’s Mill Trail (about 3 miles).
+Despite the pouring rain (A lot of rain doesn’t stop us!), we met up with friends to walk the Trillium Connector Trail, which loops around and veers off to the east, to connect to Siler’s Mill Trail (about 3 miles).
 It was a wet, cold, muddy up-and-down hill walk.
 We made our way through a mature forest, wetlands, and a fern-carpeted forest floor.
 The trails are well-maintained and used by hikers, bikers, and horses.

-Time for hot drinks
+It’s time for hot drinks

 Picnic areas and bathrooms are open for use.
-Trails are narrow and masks are encouraged.

 Tolt River-John MacDonald Park, Carnation